IBM/event-automation/_ep_1.0/02-installing/07-configuring.md

 RocksDB is an embeddable persistent key-value store for fast storage provided by Flink.

-Most of the time, Flink operations such as aggregate, rolling aggregate, and interval join involve a large number of interactions with RocksDB for maintining states.
+Most of the time, Flink operations such as aggregate, rolling aggregate, and interval join involve a large number of interactions with RocksDB for maintaining states.

 If the Flink job experiences a fall in throughput due to backpressure, consider enabling the incremental checkpointing Flink capability by setting the deployment option `state.backend.incremental` to `true`.
 For more information about RocksDB state backend, see the [Flink documentation](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/ops/state/state_backends/#rocksdb-state-backend-details){:target="_blank"}.